kitschpatrol/tldraw-cli/readme.md

 Due to the current implementation of tldraw, export depends on functionality provided by a web browser.
 So, behind the scenes, this app serves a local instance of tldraw, then loads a `.tldr` and invokes the export download via [Puppeteer](https://pptr.dev).

+This can be a bit slow, (exporting seems to take a second or two), but in the context of a content pipeline it's not the end of the world.

+In terms of Puppeteer vs. Playwright and other headless browser automation tools, it [looks like](https://www.checklyhq.com/blog/puppeteer-vs-selenium-vs-playwright-speed-comparison/) Puppeteer's performance likely compares favorably.
+(Though I have not tested and benchmarked the alternatives in the specific context of `tldraw-cli`.)

 The local instance of tldraw includes its assets dependencies, so the tool should work correctly without internet access.

 ## The future